 Roles and Responsibilities

 The Export Control Officer (ECO) in the Office of the Vice President for Research and Innovation is the university’s designated Empowered Official responsible for overseeing institutional compliance with export controls and sanctions on all international activity; signing license applications or other requests for approval on behalf of the university; inquiring into any aspect of a proposed export, deemed export, temporary import, or brokering activity; halting an activity that may or does violate export control or sanction regulations; and verifying the legality of export control transactions and the accuracy of information.
+While the ECO retains full discretion to halt activity as described, the ECO shall not halt activity that does not or could not result in a violation of federal regulation or significant institutional risk.

 In the absence of the ECO, the Director of Conflicts of Interest and Export Controls and the Assistant Vice President for Research Integrity serve as designated Empowered Officials.

 All personnel are responsible for understanding and adhering to applicable compliance obligations on their research, scholarship, creative activity, or other official university business.
 The Office of Export Controls is committed to providing training opportunities for personnel to meet their responsibilities.
+In the vast majority of cases, personnel can adhere to compliance obligations by following existing administrative procedures and UO policy requirements.
 Responsibilities include, but are not limited to:

 Being aware of and adhering to federal export control regulations.